 What do I mean by “mentorship?”

 My goal is to help you encounter Jesus on a deeper level by equipping you to feel confident discipling others.
-The ideal would be for you guys to leave this group and be able to replicate it, either as an “official” discipleship group, or even just in your friendships, parenting and current ministries.
+The ideal would be for you guys to leave this group and be able to replicate it, either as an “official” discipleship group, or in your friendships, parenting and current ministries.

 How deep will we go with each other?